projectcalico/community/README.md

 Join the other Calico heroes by contributing to the project.
 Everything from a new feature through to a one character docs fix is welcome.

 To get started, read this [guide](https://github.com/projectcalico/calico/blob/master/CONTRIBUTING_CODE.md).
-We encourage you to connect with other contributors and maintainers in the `#calico-dev` channel in the Calico Users [slack group](https://slack.projectcalico.org)
+We encourage you to connect with other contributors and maintainers in the `#contributors` channel in the Calico Users [slack group](https://slack.projectcalico.org)

 If you are looking for open github issues to potentially help work on, these filters are a good starting point: